 If you find this mowing maintenance task a bit challenging to fit into your busy calendar, remember there are many companies that can look after your lawn for you, not just mowing it but otherwise taking care of it year-round.

 Watering must be done on a regular basis.
 The heat of summer can quickly dry out the grass and cause issues; plus, there isn’t as much rain as normal during this time to help with moisture levels.
-If you have just laid new lawn, it is a good time to look at high quality watering hoses, as watering becomes even more important.
+If you have just laid a new lawn, it is a good time to look at high quality watering hoses, as watering becomes even more important.
 Water daily to help seeds germinate and to ensure a solid root system can take hold.

 To get the most favorable impact, water your lawn early in the day, before the sun reaches its highest point.
 By doing this, less moisture will be able to evaporate from the lawn.
 It will also enable the grass to absorb plenty of water before the sunsets.